KeerthanaCL/Agent-Economy-on-Arc/README.md

 ## Feedback

-See `FEEDBACK.md` — submitted for the $500 product feedback prize.
-Written from the perspective of a 24-hour solo build on Windows, including the specific friction points that cost us hours and the highest-leverage fixes Circle could ship.
+See `FEEDBACK.md`, written from the perspective of a 24-hour solo build on Windows, including the specific friction points that cost us hours and the highest-leverage fixes Circle could ship.